About me

 August 2015 - October 2015

-Designing, evaluating and implementating a two-way communication link over Long Range Bluetooth in-between laser measurement stations
+Designed, evaluated, and implemented a two-way communication link over Long Range Bluetooth between laser measurement stations.

-• Embedded systems software design on two proprietary platforms in commercial use
+• Designed a wireless communication link on two proprietary platforms in commercial use

-• Programming in C on Windows Embedded Compact
+• Programmed in C on Windows Embedded Compact

 Research